 We offer art classes within the academic timetable as well as extra art on scheduled afternoons and evenings.
 A number of specialist teachers offer additional programmes such as animation classes, skills classes and even a photography club.

 Our boys are fortunate enough to receive an hour of art a week as part of their academic timetable.
 This begins formally from Grade 3.
-Art promotes cognitive development.
-Art techniques all involve intense and detailed observation, sensory exploration, prolonged concentration, experimentation, imagination, fantasy, analysis and synthesis.
-They exercise the brain like no other school subject or form of play.
+Art promotes cognitive development through intense and detailed observation, sensory exploration, prolonged concentration, experimentation, imagination, fantasy, analysis and synthesis.
+Art exercises the brain like no other school subject or form of play.
 We express and exchange, work individually and in groups, learning about painting, sculpture, printing and drawing.

 The syllabus includes art history (art movements, masters, contemporary art, South African art and African art), art appreciation, art techniques and visual literacy.
 The boys are also taken on outings to galleries and museums.
 Our art programme aims to develop social, cultural, spiritual and environmental awareness, and broaden the boys’ capacity for healthy communication, appreciation, respect and reverence for life.

 In addition, we offer drama, both as part of the Senior Prep timetable and as an afternoon club.
 Traditionally, we alternate between a whole Senior Prep production and a Grade 7 adaptation of one of Shakespeare’s well-loved plays.
 At The Ridge we have a proud history of bringing Shakespeare back to life since 1921.
 The most recent Shakespearean offering was A Midsummer Night’s Dream and was received with much appreciation.
 Of course, the learning experience for boys is the crux of the enterprise and very few of the boys will ever forget the hard work and eventual bright lights of the stage.